Thom1729/Sublime-JS-Custom/README.md

 ### `es_decorators`: boolean

 Highlight the experimental [decorator syntax](https://github.com/tc39/proposal-decorators).
-(When the decoradors proposal advances, support will presumably be added in the core JavaScript syntax.
+(When the decorators proposal advances, support will presumably be added in the core JavaScript syntax.
 At that time, this extension will be removed.)

 ### `string_object_keys`: boolean